solita/sv-security-scans-02/2023-02-22-best-password-mgr.md

 ## Conclusions

+1. So, in a better world you do not need to send away your passwords for authentication.

-1. Of course, all the above is oversimplified for the wide audience to understand the basic principles and get convinced that a more secure password management is needed and possible.
+2. Of course, all the above is oversimplified for the wide audience to understand the basic principles and get convinced that a more secure password management is needed and possible.

+3. Of course, just password managers cannot implement the authentication schemes similar to the above.
+Client-server protocols need to be upgraded.
+We just wanted to stress the idea that servers do not need to know your passwords for authentication.

-2. You can finally start reusing your single (strong) password on many websites, since they cannot leak it.
+4. Once it is done, you can finally start reusing your single (strong) password on many websites, since they cannot leak it.